Sign in to access your HIS profile below.

 The applicant must be able to take a one year leave of absence (or FTE) from their current post and receive an honorary contract at the Institution.

-The applicant is required to identify a Supervisor, who will support the application and provide supervision during the fellowship.
 Additionally a member of the HIS council must be identified to act as an external mentor, provided that it will be at the discretion of the person so nominated as to whether they will act as a mentor.

 Suggestions include, but are not limited to:

-• Work in a specialist service relevant to infection prevention and control;
+• Work in a specialist service relevant to infection prevention and control

-• Undertaking a significant audit project with greater than local scope and completing a full audit cycle;
+• Undertaking a significant audit project with greater than local scope and completing a full audit cycle

-• Development of a guideline in an area of significant importance and/or need, including pilot
+• Development of a guideline in an area of significant importance and/or need, including pilot implementation

-• Production of a structured review literature and/or meta-analysis.
+• Production of a structured literature review and/or meta-analysis

 • Gain experience as a part time trainee editor for the JHI